 Scott Fitzpatrick was sworn in as Missouri’s 47th Treasurer on January 14, 2019.
 He was elected to a full-term on November 3, 2020.

-Scott’s record as Treasurer reflects his commitment to fiscally conservative values as well as his support for small businesses and Missouri families.
-In his first two years in office, he doubled the size of MO ABLE, Missouri’s savings and investment program for individuals with disabilities and their families.
-Scott also worked to make MOST, Missouri’s 529 Education Plan, more cost-effective for account owners by negotiating lower fees.
-The plan is now one of the highest rated in the country.
+During his tenure as Treasurer, Fitzpatrick tripled the size of MO ABLE, Missouri’s savings and investment program for individuals with disabilities and their families.
+Fitzpatrick also worked to make MOST, Missouri’s 529 Education Plan, more cost-effective for account owners.
+The plan was one of the highest rated 529 plans in the country when he left office.

-Since becoming Treasurer, Scott has returned record amounts of Unclaimed Property to Missourians.
+In his four years as Treasurer, Fitzpatrick returned record amounts of Unclaimed Property to Missourians.
 He became the fastest Treasurer in state history to return $1 million, doing so in just his first nine days in office.
-In addition, he launched innovative partnerships with the Department of Social Services and the Department of Labor and Industrials Relations Division of Employment Security to help reunite Missourians with their Unclaimed Property.
-These partnerships represent good government in action.
+In addition, he launched innovative partnerships with the Department of Social Services and the Department of Labor and Industrial Relations Division of Employment Security to help reunite Missourians with their Unclaimed Property.
+These partnerships represented good government in action.

-As Treasurer, he is also committed to promoting government transparency and efficiency at all levels of government.
-This commitment has resulted in the expansion of the Show-Me Checkbook, one of the most comprehensive state financial data portals in the country, to include local governments.
+As Treasurer, he was committed to promoting government transparency and efficiency at all levels.
+This commitment resulted in the expansion of the Show-Me Checkbook, one of the most comprehensive state financial data portals in the country, to include local governments.
+More than 30 county governments joined under his leadership.

-Scott understands the needs of Missouri’s business-owners.
-When he was 17 years-old, Scott started his own company, MariCorp U.S., a Shell Knob-based marine manufacturing and construction company that does business coast-to-coast.
-His experience growing his company inspired him to run for office to fight unnecessary red tape and burdensome regulations.
+When he was 17 years-old, Fitzpatrick started his own company, MariCorp U.S., a Shell Knob-based marine manufacturing and construction company.